patosai/tree-multiselect.js/README.md

 Load `jquery.tree-multiselect.min.js` on to your web page.
 The css file is optional (but recommended).

 You can also use bower - `bower install tree-multiselect`

-### Custom styling
-So, you want to exercise your css-fu.
-Alright then.

-The plugin adds a `div.tree-multiselect` immediately after the specified `select`.
-The hierarchy is shown below.

-- `div.tree-multiselect`
-  - `div.selections`
-    - a lot of `div.section`, each of which has
-      - `div.title`, which has
-        - `span.collapse-section` holding the collapsible indicators if collapsibility is enabled
-        - `input` of type `checkbox` for selection if allowBatchSelection is enabled
-        - the title text
-      - a lot of `div.item`, containing
-        - `input` of type `checkbox` for selection
-        - the item text
-      - and possibly more `div.section`
-  - `div.selected`
-    - a lot of `div.item`, each containing...
-      - `span.remove-selected` holding the indicator to remove element from selection
-      - the option name
-      - `span.section-name` if `showSectionOnSelected` is enabled, showing the section name(s)

-### Testing
-`grunt`

 ### FAQ
 `Help!
 The first element is selected when I create the tree.
 How do I make the first element not selected?`